NHLI-Respiratory-Epi/Curation-Harmonisation/codelists/Codelists.md

 # Codelists #
 This page gives details on the codelists used in the Curation Harmonisation project and their sources.

-To access original codelists that are not linked here, please contact sara.hatam@ed.ac.uk

 ## Asthma
 ### Primary care
 * **File:** [definite_asthma_incidence_prevalence-aurum_snomed_read.txt](https://github.com/NHLI-Respiratory-Epi/Curation-Harmonisation/blob/main/codelists/definite_asthma_incidence_prevalence-aurum_snomed_read.txt)